Big Five personality traits: Work success

-In addition, research has demonstrated that agreeableness is negatively related to salary.
-Those high in agreeableness make less, on average, than those low in the same trait.
-Neuroticism is also negatively related to salary while conscientiousness and extraversion are positive predictors of salary.
+Research has suggested that individuals who are considered leaders typically exhibit lower amounts of neurotic traits, maintain higher levels of openness, balanced levels of conscientiousness, and balanced levels of extraversion.
+Further studies have linked professional burnout to neuroticism, and extraversion to enduring positive work experience.
+Studies have linked national innovation, leadership, and ideation to openness to experience and conscientiousness.
 Occupational self-efficacy has also been shown to be positively correlated with conscientiousness and negatively correlated with neuroticism.
-Significant predictors of career-advancement goals are: extraversion, conscientiousness, and agreeableness.
-Some research has also suggested that the Conscientiousness of a supervisor is positively associated with an employee's perception of abusive supervision.
-While others have suggested that those with low agreeableness and high neuroticism are traits more related to abusive supervision.
+Some research has also suggested that the conscientiousness of a supervisor is positively associated with an employee's perception of abusive supervision.
+Others have suggested that low agreeableness and high neuroticism are traits more related to abusive supervision.